 2. Add Lime in the Fall

 The easiest way to add calcium to soil is by applying lime to the soil in the fall.
-Calcium carbonate is found in most garden and farm stores; it’s made from crushed limestone and comes in a powder form.
+Calcium carbonate is found in most garden and farm stores; it’s made from crushed limestone and comes in powder form.

 The problem with using lime is that it does affect the pH range, creating alkaline soil if you don’t use it properly.

 I suggest getting your soil tested to determine your pH range before using lime.
-Lime provides a great amount of calcium to your plants, so it’s an awesome way to increase it, but if your soil is already too close to being neutral, then you won’t want to use it.
+Lime provides a great amount of calcium to your plants, so it’s an awesome way to increase it, but if your soil is already too close to being neutral, you won’t want to use it.